Ministry of Education (China): History

 The Ministry of Education was founded in October 1949.
 The work of the ministry was overseen by the Culture and Education Commission that was created at the same time.
 On October 19, writer and poet Guo Moruo was made the director of the commission, and linguist Ma Xulun was made the first education minister of the People's Republic of China.

 In February 1958, the Ministry of Higher Education was merged into the Ministry of Education.
 In July 1964, the Ministry of Higher Education was restored.
 In July 1966, the Ministry of Higher Education was once again merged into the Ministry of Education.

 In June 1970, the Central Committee of the Chinese Communist Party decided to abolish the Ministry of Education and establish the Science and Education Group of the State Council.

 The Ministry of Education was restored after the disruptions of the Cultural Revolution in 1975 by the 4th National People's Congress.
 Until the Ministry's 1975 restoration, the State Council's Science and Education Group was the most important government body in the education bureaucracy.

 On June 18, 1985, the Eleventh Standing Committee of the 6th National People's Congress decided to abolish the Ministry of Education and establish the National Education Commission of the People's Republic of China.

 In 1998, the Decision on Institutional Reform of the State Council was adopted at the First Session of the 9th National People's Congress, and the National Education Commission was renamed the Ministry of Education.

 In 2003, China's Ministry of Education called for adding environmental education content throughout the public school curriculum from the first year of primary school through the second year of high school.
 Its guidelines on environmental education emphasized firsthand experience and recommended that a quarter of environmental education content should consist of "practice activities".

 In 2019, the Ministry issued a new regulation aimed at unifying the teaching materials for primary and middle schools across China in areas including history, language, and politics.

+Since 2019, the Ministry of Education's Institute for a Community with Shared Future (ICSF), hosted at the Communication University of China, has served to promote the concept of "community of a share future for mankind" internationally through multiple affiliated research centers in several countries.

+Beginning in 2019, the Ministry establishes "integrated research platforms" at universities in China to conduct research on scientific areas deemed as national strategic needs.

+In 2022, the Ministry released opinions on developing "organized scientific research" as a means of promoting "high-level self-reliance and self-empowerment."
+These opinions described universities as a major component of "national strategic scientific and technological strength" in "accelerating major breakthroughs in goal-oriented research" and pursuing "key core technologies".